datahub-project/datahub/metadata-ingestion/docs/sources/tableau/tableau.md

 ### Why are only some workbooks ingested from the specified project?

-This happens when the Tableau API returns NODE_LIMIT_EXCEEDED error and returns partial results with message "Showing partial results. , The request exceeded the ‘n’ node limit.
+This may happen when the Tableau API returns NODE_LIMIT_EXCEEDED error in response to metadata query and returns partial results with message "Showing partial results. , The request exceeded the ‘n’ node limit.
 Use pagination, additional filtering, or both in the query to adjust results."
-To resolve this, reduce the page size using the `workbooks_page_size` config param (Defaults to 10).
+To resolve this, consider
+- reducing the page size using the `workbooks_page_size` config param in datahub recipe (Defaults to 10).
+- increasing tableau configuration [metadata query node limit](https://help.tableau.com/current/server/en-us/cli_configuration-set_tsm.htm#metadata_nodelimit) to higher value.